Skip to content

 about · the operating system

-I’m Ahmed.
-For three years I’ve been turning messy research into interfaces that move the needle.
+I’m Ahmed, a UI/UX and product designer.
+For three years I’ve been turning messy user research into interfaces that move the needle.

 At MTN, that meant a platform that lifted sales 30% and held a 94% satisfaction score.
 At the Magdi Yacoub Heart Foundation, it meant rebuilding a complaint system for patients in crisis.